 It would have offered excellent insulation and rapid construction at low cost.
 Extending the house with extra modules would have been a simple process.
 The interior, with no fixed structural walls to contend with, would have been equally adaptable.

-This master plan for Valladolid, winner of an international competition, was to guide the growth of this city over the next 25 years, transforming it into a more sustainable city, one that could act as a model for other European cities.
-The trigger for this ‘re-orientation’ of the city was a major civil engineering project initiated by the Ministerio de Fomento (Ministry of Public Works) to bury 6 kms of railway tracks in a tunnel under the city that previously sliced through the city.
+This master plan for Valladolid by Richard Rogers, winner of international competition, was to guide the growth of this city over the next 25 years, transforming it into a more sustainable city, one that could act as a model for other European cities.
+The trigger for this ‘re-orientation’ of the city was a major civil engineering project initiated by the Ministerio de Fomento (Ministry of Public Works) to bury 6 km of railway tracks in a tunnel under the city that previously sliced through the city.

 This green ‘trelliswork’ plan superimposes a new urban structure on a city that previously lacked coherence.